-Here you will find the contact persons in the various departments of the Robert Bosch Stiftung.
+Here you will find the various departments of the Robert Bosch Stiftung.

 Board of Management